eemanDigital/next-dashboard-project/Note.md

 Since usePathname() is a hook, you'll need to turn nav-links.tsx into a Client Component.
 Add React's "use client" directive to the top of the file, then import usePathname() from next/navigation:

 ```
+What is 'seeding' in the context of databases?

+Populating the database with an initial set of data
+That's right!
+Seeding is useful when you want to have some data to work with as you build your application

 ```